 Obstacle course racing

 These races are becoming more and more popular, though whether they are actually a ‘run’ is up for debate.
-You can run the flat bits (assuming you haven’t left your shoe behind at the last muddy obstacle) but the main focus is on the various obstacles long the route, which can include anything from water-logged tunnels to flaming hay-bales and skips full of waist-deep ice.
+You can run the flat bits (assuming you haven’t left your shoe behind at the last muddy obstacle) but the main focus is on the various obstacles along the route, which can include anything from water-logged tunnels to flaming hay-bales and skips full of waist-deep ice.
 Other, themed runs are also available such as the Rat Race, Zombie Run and various colour runs (where participants get pelted with coloured powder dyes).
-All good fun but not ideal for PB chasing… Though being pursued by a zombie might help you get that elusive PB!
+All good fun but not ideal for PB chasing… Though being pursued by a zombie might be just the incentive you need!